SchweizerischeBundesbahnen/ch.sbb.polarion.extension.test-data/README.md

 [![Maintainability Rating](https://sonarcloud.io/api/project_badges/measure?project=SchweizerischeBundesbahnen_open-source-polarion-java-repo-template&metric=sqale_rating)](https://sonarcloud.io/summary/new_code?id=SchweizerischeBundesbahnen_open-source-polarion-java-repo-template)
 [![Vulnerabilities](https://sonarcloud.io/api/project_badges/measure?project=SchweizerischeBundesbahnen_open-source-polarion-java-repo-template&metric=vulnerabilities)](https://sonarcloud.io/summary/new_code?id=SchweizerischeBundesbahnen_open-source-polarion-java-repo-template)

-# Polarion ALM extension to <...>
+# Test Data extension for Polarion ALM

-This Polarion extension provides possibility to <...>
+This Polarion extension is designed for generation of test data in Polarion.

+> [!IMPORTANT]
+> Starting from version 2.0.0 only latest version of Polarion is supported.
+> Right now it is Polarion 2410.

 ## Build

 This extension can be produced using maven: